Dvorkam/LearnPython/lesson0/README.md

 IV.
 From the selection at the top of the window Python

-V. Selection on the left shows you what setting and extensions will be donwloaded/applied, for now, you can leave as is, or if you want to save some disk space, you can unsellect Dev Containers, Docker, WSL, and all Remote * extensions, at the time of writing of this document I wasn't sure if we will use them at all, but can always get them later.
+V. Selection on the left shows you what setting and extensions will be downloaded/applied, for now, you can leave as is, or if you want to save some disk space, you can unselect Dev Containers, Docker, WSL, and all Remote * extensions, at the time of writing of this document I wasn't sure if we will use them at all, but can always get them later.

 {Profile setup}

-## 1.4 Clone **Learn Python** Repository and Fork It
+## 1.4 Clone Learn Python Repository

 1. **Open Visual Studio Code:**